I truly believe that there are some tourist destinations in the world that exist solely for the purpose of disappointing tourists.

 A foreboding sense of disappointment set in as soon as my first ten minutes of being there – a record for any place that I have ever been to in my life.
 In fact, it’s probably safe to say that nothing in this world has disappointed me quite as quickly as Pamukkale.
 I’d reached at 6.30 in the morning that day, and by 7, I was ready to leave.
 The only thing that held me back was the fact that there is literally nothing else to do in Pamukkale; and so the question remained, that if I’d left, would I really be doing anything better?

-The answer was no of course, and so I had to go and and ask myself plenty of other questions to help recalibrate my own expectations.
-Perhaps, the most helpful question that successfully helped me turn this whole thing around was when I asked myself if this place would have enchanted me, if I hadn’t seen all those photos on the internet and had somehow just stumbled upon it out of nowhere?
+The answer was no of course, and so I had to go and ask myself plenty of other questions to recalibrate my own expectations.
+Perhaps, the most helpful question that successfully turned it all around for me was when I questioned if this place would have enchanted me more, had I not seen all those photos on the internet beforehand.
+Would I even have been, impressed, if I had somehow just stumbled upon it out of nowhere?

 And the answer was a Yes.
 A thousand times Yes.